htw-imi-showtime/showtime-website/content/ws23/bachelor/b6-avatavr/VR Environment.md

 +++
-title = "VR Environment"
+title = "VR Scene"
 draft = false
 +++

 ### The VR Testing Environment

 #### A key part of the immersive VR experience is to be placed in an environment that seems coherent and believable to the user.
-The challenge consisted of creating such an environment not distracting enough to turn the focus away from the NPC instructor.
+The challenge consisted of creating such an environment while not making it distracting enough to turn the focus away from the NPC instructor.
+For a majority of our testers this was the first time experiencing a surroundin Virtual Reality

 {{<section title="Room 1">}}
 ## Introduction inside the Apartment